nightscout01/WiimoteVR/README.md

 # WiimoteVR
-Attempting to recreate the WiiDesktopVR project by Johnny Chung Lee using a more modern version of C# and (currently) WPF
+Attempting to recreate the WiiDesktopVR project by Johnny Lee using a more modern version of C# and (currently) WPF